Big banks beat profit expectations but warning signs grow

 And even as investors have been concerned over the impact of the U.S.-China trade spat on global growth, JPMorgan Chief Executive Officer Jamie Dimon remained bullish about the economy.
 The bank’s performance is often considered a bellwether for the health of the U.S. economy.

-“We continue to see positive momentum with the U.S. consumer – healthy confidence levels, solid job creation and rising wages – which are reflected in our Consumer & Community Banking results,” he said in a statement.
+“We continue to see positive momentum with the U.S. consumer – healthy confidence levels, solid job creation and rising wages – which are reflected in our Consumer & Community Banking results,” Dimon said in a statement.

-JPMorgan’s net income surged 16% to $9.65 billion as a tax gain and higher net interest income overshadowed lower activity on its trading desks.
+JPMorgan's net income surged 16% here to $9.65 billion as a tax gain and higher net interest income overshadowed lower activity on its trading desks.
 Excluding that tax gain, it earned $2.59 per share.
 Net revenue rose 4% to $29.57 billion.

 Analysts expected earnings of $2.51 per share and revenue of $28.90 billion, according to IBES data from Refinitiv.